-When Adam Stronach sought a place to build a sawmill in 1845, he knew levels in Portage Lake, raised to power the sawmill, took matters into their own hands.
+Perhaps it was the verdant fields and forests that attracted George B. Pierce, a retired minister seeking a healthy atmosphere on a new frontier, to what was then Brown Township in 1863.
+When Pleasanton was established separately the following year, he became its first postmaster.
+By 1870, levels in Portage Lake, raised to power the sawmill, took matters into their own hands.
 By one account, a reveler at a celebration of the new post office took the occasion to hitch his ox to a log in the dam and pull it out, lowering the level of Portage Lake within a few hours and washing much of old Portage out to Lake Michigan.
-Portage Creek dried out, previously submerged areas were now open to settlement, and the town largely relocated.
+Portage Creek dried out, previously submerged